Content Marketing Metrics: How is Content Marketing More Than “Creating” & “Marketing” Content?

 Key questions: How long does a visitor stay on your webpage?
 How many visitors do you have?

-It deals with page views, unique vs. repeat visitors and average time spent on a page.
+It deals with page views, unique vs. repeats visitors and average time spent on a page.
 While these measurements deal with websites, it covers reach, impressions, and clicks for social media and rates and click-throughs for emails.

 Content Marketing Metrics #2: Retention